 \subsection{Overall Results}

-Table~\ref{tab:experiment} presents the comparative results of \ourmodel against other baselines on \ourq.
-An analysis of \chatgpt's performance across two datasets revealed a significant deficiency in its application to temporal knowledge reasoning, even when all necessary knowledge for the questions is within the scope of its training data prior to 2021.
-This inadequacy was markedly pronounced when compared to traditional TKGQA methods, suggesting that the parameterized knowledge acquired by LLMs like \chatgpt does not seamlessly translate to temporal reasoning tasks.
-Furthermore, the model's performance on the \ourq dataset was substantially inferior to that on the \cronq dataset.
-This discrepancy can be attributed to the \cronq knowledge base's reliance on \texttt{WikiData}~\cite{DBLP:journals/cacm/VrandecicK14}, a domain where \chatgpt has undergone extensive training and consequently possesses a richer knowledge.
-In contrast, the \ourq, founded on \texttt{ICEWS}~\cite{DVN/28075_2015}, features more frequent and esoteric events, to which LLMs have limited exposure in their training.
+Table~\ref{tab:experiment} presents the comparative results of \ourmodel against other baselines on \ourq. \paragraph{LLM only Performance.}\chatgpt's performance on two datasets reveal a significant shortcoming in its application to temporal knowledge reasoning, even when all the knowledge required for the questions is within the scope of its training data prior to 2021.
+This deficiency is particularly pronounced when compared to traditional TKGQA methods, suggesting that the parameterised knowledge acquired by LLMs is not seamlessly transferred to temporal reasoning tasks.
+A stark contrast in performance is observed between the \ourq and \cronq datasets, the latter benefiting from \chatgpt's extensive training on \texttt{WikiData}\cite{DBLP:journals/cacm/VrandecicK14}.
+This discrepancy points to a significant challenge: \ourq's reliance on the \texttt{ICEWS}\cite{DVN/28075_2015}, which encompasses more niche and frequent events, poses a difficulty for LLMs due to their limited exposure to such data during training.